However, he comes back to us two days later with

 The rest of this exam however is unchanged.

-So again, what should be avowed at us is the
+So again, what should leap out at us is the

 worsening of symptoms especially the cough,